 In general, the code you generate from Communications System Toolbox blocks is portable ANSI® C code.
 After you generate the code, you can deploy it on another machine.
 For more information on how to do so, see Relocate Code to Another Development Environment in the Simulink Coder documentation.

 There are a few Communications System Toolbox blocks that generate code with limited portability.
 These blocks use precompiled shared libraries, such as DLLs, to support I/O for specific types of devices and file formats.
 To find out which blocks use precompiled shared libraries, open the Communications System Toolbox Block Support TableBlock Support Table.
-You can identify blocks that use precompiled shared libraries by checking the footnotes listed in the Code Generation Support column of the table.
-All blocks that use shared libraries have the following footnote:

 Communications System Toolbox blocks generate highly optimized ANSI C code.
 This C code is often suitable for embedded applications, and includes the following optimizations: